mithi/epic-react-exercises/content/react/advanced-hooks/1/notes.md

 ### My Solution

+> Note: This solution doesn't use a library, but in most cases that you do.
+Use a library like [Tanner Linsley's React Query](https://github.com/tannerlinsley/react-query) to help do this instead of implementing everything on your own from scratch.

--   The `RickAndMortyInfoCard` in the codeblock below uses a `useSafeAsync` hook that's responsible for managing the state, and fetching the data.
+-   The `RickAndMortyInfoCard` in the code block below uses a `useSafeAsync` hook.
+It's responsible for managing the state, and fetching the data.
--   The `useSafeAsync` makes sure that the dispatch function (that returns the the data and state from the fetch function) would not be run if the component is no longer mounted.
+-   The `useSafeAsync` makes sure that the dispatch function would not run if the component is no longer mounted.
+The dispatch function returns the the data and state from the fetch function.
 -   In other words, if the `RickAndMortyInfoCard` is no longer mounted, its state will no longer be updated (since it doesn't exist anymore)
--   The `runFunction` provided by `useSafeAsync` is the function that we should run whenever we want to fetch the data.
+-   The `runFunction` provided by `useSafeAsync` is the function that should run whenever data should be fetched.
 The `runFunction` takes in a promise and updates the state `{data, status error}`.
 -   In our case,, the promise that we feed to the `runFunction` is the return value of the fetch function we call whenever we need to fetch something.

 ```jsx
 function RickAndMortyInfoCard({ characterId, getStatus }) {